HugoSilva023/HugoSilva023/README.md

-### Oi!
-Eu sou o Hugo Silva.

-- 👨‍💻 Tenho conhecimentos em HTML5, CSS3, Bootstrap, Tailwind, Git, GitHub, JavaScript, React.Js, TypeScript, Axios, Jest, React Testing Library, Next.Js, Styled-Components, Node.Js, MongoDB e MySQL.
-- 📚 Meu plano de estudos Nest, Docker, AWS e ReactNative.
-- 🎬 Gosto de assistir filmes, séries e animes.
-- 🥁 Amo musica Pop, Rock e MetalCore.
-Meus preferidos são For Today, War of Ages e Bloodlines.
-- 🎮 Os que mais jogo são Fifa, GTA 5 e Mount & Blade II: Bannerlord.
-- 😄 Pronomes: ele/Dele

-##

 ### Hi!
 I´m Hugo Silva.

 - 👨‍💻 I have knowledge in HTML5, CSS3, Bootstrap, Tailwind, Git, GitHub, JavaScript, React.Js, TypeScript, Axios, Jest, React Testing Library, Next.Js, Styled-Components, Node.Js, MongoDB and MySQL.
-- 📚 My study plan is Nest, Docker, AWS and ReactNative.
+- 📚 My study plan is .Net, Nest, Docker, AWS and ReactNative.
 - 🎬 I like to watch movies, series and anime.
 - 🥁 I love music Pop, Rock and MetalCore.
 My favorites are For Today, War of Ages and Bloodlines.
 - 🎮 The ones I play the most are Fifa, GTA 5 and Mount & Blade II: Bannerlord.